opnfv/promise/docs/userguide/feature.userguide.rst

 Consumer to take appropriate actions, e.g., send an updated *create-instance* request.
-In case the *create-instance* request was accepted and a related allocation record has been created, the shim-layer issues a *createServer* request to the VIM Controller providing all information to create the server instance.
+In case the *create-instance* request was accepted and a related allocation record has been created, the shim-layer issues a *createServer* request to the VIM Controller (i.e. Nova) providing all information to create the server instance.

 The operation takes the following input parameters: